YottaDB/YDBDoc/MultiLangProgGuide/cprogram.rst

 The functions check whether stdout (file descriptor 1) and stderr (file descriptor 2) are the same file, and if so, route stderr writes to stdout instead.
 This ensures that output appears in the order in which it was written; otherwise owing to IO buffering, output can appear in an order different from that in which it was written.
 Application code which mixes C and M code, and which explicitly redirects stdout or stderr (e.g., using :code:`dup2()`), should call one of these functions as soon as possible after the redirection. :code:`ydb_stdout_stderr_adjust()` and :code:`ydb_stdout_stderr_adjust_t()` return :code:`YDB_OK`.

-Please see the `Simple API introduction <c-simple-api>` for details about parameter allocation.
+Please see the :ref:`Simple API introduction <c-simple-api>` for details about parameter allocation.

 .. _ydb-thread-is-main-fn: